 A partner or loved one can support a SAHM experiencing burnout by:

-- Be a mindful listener: Taking time to listen to how a SAHM is feeling can be a huge help, especially if she is alone for much of the day or only conversing with young children.
-Put away distractions, like your phone or even your own worries, while you listen to what your partner is stressed about.
+- Be a mindful listener: Taking time to listen to how a SAHM feels can be a huge help, especially if she is alone for much of the day or only conversing with young children.
+Put away distractions, like your phone or even your worries, while you listen to her.
 Making eye contact, nodding, and using other non-verbal cues can also be ways of showing you are present.

-- Watch the Kids: A stay-at-home-mom might rarely get time out of the house to do things that she actually enjoys.
+- Watch the kids: A stay-at-home mom might rarely get time out of the house to do things she actually enjoys.
 Offering to watch the kids and encouraging her to go do something for herself can be a huge help.

-- Offer to clean or hire someone to clean: Give stay at home moms a break by picking up some of the household responsibilities for a day, or bringing in professionals to help.
+- Offer to clean or hire someone to clean: Give stay-at-home moms a break by picking up some of the household responsibilities or bringing in professionals to help.
 One day off from dishes, laundry, and other house chores can go a long way in reducing SAHM burnout.

 When to Seek Professional Help